DeKalb County Personal Injury Lawyer

 Thanks to sovereign immunity, the government isn’t usually liable for accidents or injuries.
 However, that’s not necessarily the case if the government’s negligence causes or contributes to an accident.
 If the government knew or should have known about a hazard, but failed to take action, it can be legally and financially responsible for the repercussions.
 In order to recover compensation, however, you’ll have to file a special administrative claim with the government.
 That claim has to be filed within 12 months of the date of injury.

 Don’t lose out on valuable compensation.
-Call Hasner Law as soon as you can after you suffer an injury in DeKalb County.
+Call a Dekalb County personal injury attorney as soon as you can after you suffer an injury.

 If you’ve suffered an avoidable injury, Hasner Law will help you stand up and demand compensation.
 It doesn’t matter if your injury is mild, moderate, or severe.
 We know that the costs and consequences of any injury – big or small – can be catastrophic.

 We’re here to help you fight to get the money you need and deserve to make life a little easier.
-Our team represents clients who have suffered injuries including:
+Our personal injury lawyers in Dekalb County represents clients who have suffered injuries including:

 - Back injury